tushar5526/tushar5526.github.io/content/til/how-to-update-cargo.md

 SNAPS! :-)

-Try to run `df` on any Ubuntu system and you will see a lot of noise from installed Snaps.
+Try to run `df` on any Ubuntu system (< 22.04) and you will see a lot of noise from installed Snaps.

 `lfs` on the other hand filters Snap out by default.

+## Update

+### 2022-10-24

+My colleague Oliver Grawert pointed out that beginning with 22.04, `df` filters Snaps, too!